Content updates

 The primary goal will be one of the following:

-‘Child to remain safely in the home’ is selected as the goal when a child is subject to intervention with parental agreement, a supervision order, or a directive order, and remains in the care of their parents.
+Child safe at home | Select this goal for a child subject to intervention with parental agreement, a supervision order or a directive order and they remain in the care of their parents. |

-‘Reunification’ is selected as the goal when a child has been removed from the care of their parents and the goal of the case plan is to reunify the child with their parents on a permanent basis.
-Reunification with the family is the best outcome when the family can provide and sustain safe and nurturing care for a child.
+Select this goal for a child removed from the care of their parents and the case plan goal is to permanently reunify the child with their parent.
+Reunification with the family is the best outcome when the family can provide and sustain safe and nuturing care for a child. |

 Practice prompt

-For a child living within Torres Strait Islander traditional child rearing practice, reunification planning is carried out with the child’s cultural parents.
+For a child living within a Torres Strait Islander traditional child rearing practice, reunification planning is carried out with the child's cultural parents.
 This is regardless of whether they are subject to a cultural recognition order.

-A cultural recognition order is made under Meriba Omasker Kaziw Kazipa (Torres Strait Traditional Child Rearing Practice) Act 2020, to provide legal recognition.
-(Refer to the practice guide Torres Strait Islander traditional child rearing practice.)
+A cultural recognition order is made under Meriba Omasker Kaziw Kazipa (Torres Strait Traditional Child Rearing Practice) Act 2020 to provide legal recognition.
+(Refer to the practice guide Torres Strait Islander traditional child rearing practice

 To assist with decision making for a child about permanency options and to promote stability and continuity, refer to the practice kit Permanency.